bitcoin/bitcoin/contrib/rpm/README.md

 specifying a build without the Qt GUI, or specifying which version of the Qt libraries to use.

-4. I renamed the `bitcoin` package that contains the Qt GUI to `bitcoin-core` as that appears to be how the general population refers to it, in contrast to `bitcoin-xt` or `bitcoin-classic`.
+4. I renamed the `syscoin` package that contains the Qt GUI to `syscoin-core` as that appears to be how the general population refers to it, in contrast to `syscoin-xt` or `syscoin-classic`.
 I wanted to make sure the general population knows what they are getting when installing the GUI package.

 As far as minor differences, I generally prefer to assign the file permissions